2016 Toyota Avalon Hybrid Pros vs Cons

 Considering that the Avalon enjoys a 40 percent model loyalty rate, Toyota has a lot of drivers who see something good in this vehicle.
 The series has become wildly popular because it has long been known for its supreme comfort and isolation that sets it apart from the other vehicles on the road.
 If a person does choose the Touring or Limited trim, however, be wary that it might seem like a brittle or stiff ride that does not match the character of this upscale vehicle.

-Reasons Not to Buy a 2016 Toyota Avalon Hybrid – The Cons
+Reasons You May Not Like the 2016 Toyota Avalon Hybrid – The Cons

 #1: Value